 “Specifically, there’s a strategy called ‘GitHub Everywhere.’
 We want everyone in software to be using GitHub.
 Individuals by themselves, small teams, students, as well as big, massive enterprises.” — Tom Preston-Werner

 GitHub’s Series A round allowed the growing company to pursue its vision of “GitHub Everywhere” more aggressively.
 By the time GitHub raised its Series A, it had more than 1.7M users and was hosting over 3M repositories.
-In addition, the company had been growing revenue at 300% annually since 2008.
+In addition, the company had been growing revenue by 300% annually since 2008.
 With its new funding, GitHub could build upon this organic growth and target the Fortune 500 companies that would drive much of GitHub’s revenue further down the road.